 Logan never explains himself.
 He’s a blank, and Montgomery Clift is the one to bring meaning to his stoic silences.
 The performance is arguably one of the actor’s best, as he communicates so much through facial mannerisms.
 He’s the most believable tortured priest in the movies.
 Hitchcock doubtlessly was impressed, even if the shooting was problematical — method icon Clift wasn’t a ‘stand here and look there’ kind of actor, and they reportedly didn’t get along very well.

 The awkward plot puts considerable strain on some of the peripheral characters.
 We wonder why Karl Malden’s honest cop doesn’t guess the reason why Logan isn’t talking: gee, now what reason might a priest have for remaining silent about something?
-At the end we fully expect Malden to start slapping Father Logan around, shouting “You let all this slaughter happen for WHAT?!”
+At the end we fully expect Malden to start slapping Father Logan around, shouting “You let all this bloody havoc happen for WHAT?!”
 Hitchcock usually loves his villains but O.E.
-Hasse is thoroughly unlikeable — he soon capitalizes on the confessional as a Get Out Of Jail card.
+Hasse is thoroughly unlikable — he soon capitalizes on the confessional as a Get Out Of Jail card.
 In real life, Dolly Haas was the wife of the wonderful cartoonist Al Hirshfeld, profiled in The Line King.
 Hers is the character we ought to sympathize with the most.
-When self-important people start acting on the basis of higher religious and political principles, ordinary folk tend to be the ones that do the suffering.
+When self-important people start acting on the basis of higher religious and political principles, ordinary folk tend to be the ones that suffer.
 Alma represents us all.

 Supplements: featurette, newsreel, trailer

 Deaf and Hearing Impaired Friendly?
 YES; Subtitles: English